moiseevigor/moiseevigor.github.io/research/cosmic-web/docs/SYNTHESIS.md

 With these, every locally executable hypothesis and caveat of the program has a replicated verdict.
 Remaining: E3/H3 on real survey data (blocked on data download approval).

+## E3 addendum (real data, 2026-07-04)

+BOSS CMASS-North (z 0.45–0.55, 274k galaxies in 18 tiles) × Planck:
+**H3 supported** — spine networks carry a ~4–5σ Compton-y excess over footprint-matched controls (lensing null, noise-dominated); the Hessian's spines carry slightly more signal than the lift's at matched length (4.8σ vs 4.1σ), consistent with the corrected H1/E1b. **M3-real:** the lift's anisotropy-descriptor advantage replicates on the real Universe (0.677 ± 0.016 vs 0.617 ± 0.016 over tiles, null 0.5).
+Caveats: control placement does not preserve galactic latitude; tracer-halo gas not masked;
+single shell, no systematics weights.
+With E3 executed, every hypothesis of the program — H1–H4 — now has an empirical verdict.